between Goya and Esquina in the province of Corrientes on the Paraná

 To access the ranch, you can fly from Buenos Aires to Corrientes

-or Resistencia, and then drive for 1 hour and a half.
-Domestic
+or Resistencia, and then drive for 3 hours.
+Domestic flights

-flights depart daily from Buenos Aires city.
-On the arrival a member
+depart daily from Buenos Aires city.
+On the arrival a member of

-of the staff will be waiting to drive you to the ranch.
-Domestic
+the staff will be waiting to drive you to the ranch.
+Domestic and

 Light shirt and trousers for tropical weather (Exoficcio, Patagonia,